jeffpar/pcjs.v1/_posts/2018-04-23-some-fantasy-land-realities.md

 Fantasy Land's characters looked "damaged".

 If this wasn't a bug, Fantasy Land must have assumed that the screen was *already* operating with a lower-resolution (8x8) font.
-This suggested that Fantasy Land had likely been designed for use with IBM's older CGA-based "Personal Color Display" rather than the newer "Enhanced Color Display".
+This suggested that Fantasy Land had likely been designed for use with IBM's older CGA-based "Personal Computer Color Display" rather than the newer "Enhanced Color Display".
 Since Fantasy Land was one of the earliest programs created for the EGA, it's possible that the newer monitor was in short supply, so the author (Joel Gould) simply targeted the older display.

 This theory is reinforced by Fantasy Land's README: